Pelé, Brazil’s mighty king of ‘beautiful game,’ has died

 SAO PAULO (AP) — Pelé, the Brazilian king of soccer who won a record three World Cups and became one of the most commanding sports figures of the last century, died Thursday.
 He was 82.

 The standard-bearer of “the beautiful game” had undergone treatment for colon cancer since 2021.
-He had been hospitalized for the last month with multiple ailments.
+The medical center where he had been hospitalized for the last month said he died of multiple organ failure as a result of the cancer.

+“Pelé changed everything.
+He transformed football into art, entertainment,” Neymar, a fellow Brazilian soccer player, said on Instagram.
+“Football and Brazil elevated their standing thanks to the King!
+He is gone, but his magic will endure.
+Pelé is eternal!”

 Widely regarded as one of soccer’s greatest players, Pelé spent nearly two decades enchanting fans and dazzling opponents as the game’s most prolific scorer with Brazilian club Santos and the Brazil national team.